 In December 2006, we completed the acquisition of NFR Security, Inc., a U.S. privately held company.
-In January 2007, we completed a tender offer for the outstanding shares and warrants of Protect Data AB ("Protect Data"), which was a public company listed on the Stockholm Stock Exchange.
-As of December 31, 2007, we had acquired the rights to all of the shares and warrants of Protect Data, on a fully diluted basis, and completed the integration of Protect Data into Check Point's business.
+In January 2007, we completed the acquisition of Protect Data AB ("Protect Data"), which was a public company listed on the Stockholm Stock Exchange, and completed the integration of Protect Data into Check Point's business.
 Protect Data is the owner of 100% of Pointsec Mobile Technologies AB ("Pointsec"), a leading provider of data security products, and other subsidiaries, as listed below in "Item 4 - Information on Check Point" under the caption "Organizational structure."
 Pointsec provides products that are different in nature than our core technologies, including encryption software that helps companies secure data that may be stored on employee laptops, personal computers, smartphones, and personal digital assistants (PDAs).
-As such, through this acquisition, we entered into a line of business in which we have very limited experience, and we cannot assure you that we will be able to compete successfully in this business.